AndrewFerg05/PYNQ_Mathematically_Generated_Images/System_Generator_Files/README.md

 The "Board_Files" folder contains all the Jupyter notebooks and .hws and .bit files required to run the project.
 Open this folder and upload the folder entitled "Group_E_design_project" to the PYNQ-Z2.

-Once that "Group_E_design_project" folder has been uploaded to the board, each subfolder, e.g. "Lines_8k", contains the Jupyter notebook, .hws and .bit files to run that design.
+Once that "Group_E_design_project" folder has been uploaded to the board, each subfolder, e.g. "Lines_8k", contains the Jupyter notebook, .hws and .bit files required to run that design.
 Choose a design to run, open its subfolder, and run the Jupyter notebook.

 This information is also available in the GitHub: https://github.com/AndrewFerg05/PYNQ_Mathematically_Generated_Images